 Recognize these were all part of God’s unique plan for you and your life.

-Gather all those discoveries and write memoir vignettes detailing the ways God was in the midst of your worst Christmas ever.
+Gather those discoveries and write stories in your memoir that detail the ways God was with you in the midst of your worst Christmas ever.

-Write stories about the way He took a disaster or heartache and turned it inside out and upside down and turned it into something good—blessings you couldn’t have received without that difficulty.
+Write stories about the way He took a disaster and turned it into something good—blessings you couldn’t have received without that difficulty.
 Instead of destroying you, it made you stronger and better.